muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 MUON does not use the single-quote string delimiter character `'` for anything, and leaves it reserved for a superset to use as it sees fit.

-MUON does not use the curly brace collection delimiters `{` and `}` for anything, and leaves them reserved for a superset to use as it sees fit.

 MUON does not use the semicolon `;` for anything, so a superset grammar can use it for things like separating statements and thus disambiguating its